USTC-INT/p4app-GRID/README.md

 1. Compile the P4 code
 2. Start the P4 program on the Tofino
-3. Configure the Tofino ports, see port.bfsh
+3. Configure the Tofino ports, see bfrt/port.bfsh
-4. Configure the table entries, see setup.py
+4. Configure the table entries, see bfrt/setup.py

 ## Roadmap